Before Your Court Date

-A: If you have received a routine traffic citation (Speeding, Running a Stop Sign, etc.), you may pay your ticket prior to your court date and avoid coming to Court.
+A: If you have received a routine traffic citation (Speeding, Running a Stop Sign, etc.) or a Uniform Non-traffic Citation and Complaint, you may pay such citation prior to your court date and avoid coming to Court.
 If you are charged with a Misdemeanor (Harassment, Possession of Marijuana, Theft of Property 4th Degree, etc.), a violation that carries the possibility of jail time (Public Intoxication, Disorderly Conduct, etc.), or a serious traffic offense (DUI, Driving While License Suspended, etc.) you MUST come to your court date.

 Q: How can I pay my ticket prior to my court date?

-A: If it is a non-serious traffic violation or a Uniform Non-Arrest Citation, you can pay your ticket prior to your court date: (a) pay online; (b) over the phone with a Visa or MasterCard; (c) in person at 141 N. Ross Street between 7 a.m. and 5 p.m., Monday through Friday, with cash, Visa or MasterCard, Money Order, or a Certified Check; or (d) through the mail to 141 N. Ross Street by Certified Check or Money Order.
+A: If it is a non-serious traffic violation or a Uniform Non-Arrest Citation, you can pay your ticket prior to your court date: (a) pay online; (b) over the phone at (334) 329-6065 with a major debit or credit card; (c) in person at 141 N. Ross Street between 7 a.m. and 5 p.m., Monday through Friday, with cash, Money Order, or a Certified Check; or (d) through the mail to 141 N. Ross Street by Certified Check or Money Order.
 All Certified Checks and/or Money Orders must be made payable to Auburn Municipal Court; do not send cash or personal checks through the mail.
 If you send a Certified Check or Money Order in the mail, please follow up to ensure it has been received and properly applied.